AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-errors-where-patches-not-found.md

 ## Cause

-Previously applied patches for your older version(s) are not applicable/no longer available for your new version.
+Previously applied patches for your older version(s) are not applicable or no longer available for your new version.

 ## Solution